Poland, Lithuania, Romania must tell all on CIA black sites, says Europe rights chief

 Issued on: Modified:

-said on his blog today." > Poland, Romania and Lithuania should come clean on the “black sites”, where the US’s CIA is alleged to have tortured detainees on their soil, the European Council’s human rights chief, Thomas Hammarberg said on his blog today.
+Poland, Romania and Lithuania should come clean on the “black sites”, where the US’s CIA is alleged to have tortured detainees on their soil, the European Council’s human rights chief, Thomas Hammarberg said on his blog today.

 Detainees were kept for years in secret and incommunicado and subjected to forced nudity, shackling in stress positions, extended sleep deprivation, dietary manipulation, slapping, walling and waterboarding.